lawrennd/talks/_atomic-human/art-and-the-atomic-human-rca.md

 \subsection{The Bandwidth of Human Expression}

 \notes{We are creatures of limited bandwidth.
-The speed at which we can communicate – through speech, through gesture, through art – is infinitesimally slow compared to the machine's capacity.
-Yet this limitation is not a bug; it is the very foundation of human culture and creativity.}
+The speed at which we can communicate is infinitesimally slow compared to the machine's capacity.
+Yet this limitation is not a bug; it is the foundation of human culture and creativity.}

 \include{_data-science/includes/new-flow-of-information.md}
 \include{_atomic-human/includes/their-data-comes-from-us.md}

+\include{_simulation/includes/the-moniac.md}
+\include{_ai/includes/processor-ham.md}
+\include{_data-science/includes/new-flow-of-information-ham.md}

 \subsection{Culture and Communication}